-If you want to skip installing the native compilers, enter n.
+If you want to skip installing the native compilers and the online documentation (manual pages), enter n.
 To install the compilers, you must have previously read in the compiler installation tar files onto the distribution node.
 If you answer y, the following menu is displayed.